Configuring AWS Devices

 Step 7

-Review and deploy now the changes you made, or wait and deploy multiple changes at once.
+Review and deploy the changes you made immediately, or wait and deploy multiple changes at once.

 Caution

-If the deployment fails, Security Cloud Control attempts to return the state of the AWS VPC to what it was before you made the deployment attempt.
-This is done on a "best effort" basis.
-Because AWS doesn't maintain a state, this rollback attempt could fail.
-In that case, you will have to log in to the AWS management console and manually return the AWS VPC to its previous configuration and then poll for changes between the AWS VPC device configuration and the configuration in Security Cloud Control.
+If the deployment fails, Security Cloud Control tries to restore the AWS VPC to its previous state.
+This is done on a "best-effort" basis.
+Because AWS does not maintain a "state," this rollback attempt might fail.
+If this happens, log in to the AWS management console and manually restore the AWS VPC configuration.
+Then poll for differences between the AWS VPC device configuration and the configuration in Security Cloud Control.

 Delete a Security Group Rule